Mustafa0849/Stellar-Hackathon-Project/CHROME_EXTENSION_SETUP.md

 5. The extension will appear in your extensions list

 ### Step 5: Test
-1. Click the Nova Wallet icon in Chrome toolbar
+1. Click the Caelus Wallet icon in Chrome toolbar
 2. The popup should open at 360×600px
 3. Test all navigation flows:
    - Landing page → Create/Import